lyhiving/baserow2/docs/reference/baserow-docker-api.md

   for supported command line arguments.

 The Dev Env:

 - `docker-compose.dev.yml`: A compose file which overrides parts of `docker-compose.yml` to enable development features, do not use this in production.
 - `./backend/docker/Dockerfile.dev`: The backends's Dockerfile for dev mode.
 - `./web-frontend/docker/Dockerfile.dev`: The web-frontend's Dockerfile for dev mode.

 Both Envs:

 - `./backend/docker/docker-entrypoint.sh`: The entrypoint script used for both of the backend images.
 - `./web-frontend/docker/docker-entrypoint.sh`: The entrypoint script used for both of the web-frontend images.

-# Baserow Backend Image CLI Reference
+## Backend Image CLI

-The backend image provides various commands used to change what process is started inside the container.
+The `baserow_backend` and `baserow_backend_dev` images provide various commands used to change what process is started inside the container.

 ```bash
 Usage: docker run <imagename> COMMAND